open-education-hub/operating-systems/content/chapters/data/lab/content/working-memory.md

 ## Memory Access

 Accessing memory is defined by reading or writing values to or from a variable.
-From a programmer's perspective this looks pretty straightforward:
+From a programmer's perspective, this looks pretty straightforward:

 ```c
 int main(void)